 Rick Kaselj: Where can people get more information about you, Nick?

 Where can people get more information about Nick?

 Nick Pineault: Two things.
-If you want to know about the latest product that I have just released that has reached 10 thousand sales as of this week.
-We have reached a lot of people with this product and I am proud of what we have done so far.
+If you want to know about the latest product I have just released that has reached 10 thousand sales this week.
 It’s the Truth About Fat Burning Foods.
+We have reached many people with this product, and I am proud of what we have done.

-In the book, I talked about all of those things like olive oil, coconut oil, and going in-depth into each of these ingredients but also drinks and supplements and revealing all the research I have been doing for a couple of years now.
+In the book, I talked about all those things, like olive oil and coconut oil, went in-depth into each of these ingredients and drinks and supplements, and revealed all the research I have been doing for a couple of years.

-If you want to follow me constantly, just head on to NickPineault.com.
-I am sure Rick will have a blog or a link somewhere or just look me up on Google and you will eventually find me.
-I’ve got a lot of stuff every week like nutrition tips, fat loss, and also answers to your eating better and smart choices.
+Suppose you want to follow me constantly.
+Head on to NickPineault.com.
+I am sure Rick will have a blog or a link, or just look me up on Google, and you will eventually find me.
+I’ve got a lot of stuff every week, like nutrition tips, fat loss, and answers to your eating better and smart choices.

 Second thing if you are watching this on YouTube, head up above and hit subscribe and what that will do is you will end up getting videos like this and interviews like this every couple of days from me.

-Lastly, head down below and let Nick and I know what you think about this interview.
-Hit LIKE or leave us a comment and question and Nick and I will get back to you.
+Lastly, head down below and let Nick and me know your thoughts about this interview.
+Hit LIKE or leave us a comment and question, and Nick and I will get back to you.